Jian-Lu-gis/OctreetreeVoxelizedPointCloud/README.md

 * SelectedData
 * SimplifiedRawData

-Please contact us (jian.lu.giscience@hotmail.com,jianhua.chen.giscience@hotmail.com) if you have any problems about our implementation.
+Please contact us (jian.lu.giscience@hotmail.com,jianhua.chen.giscience@hotmail.com) if you have any questions about our implementation.